Xerma1/Cybersecurity-writeups-learning/picoCTF/Crack_The_Gate_2.md

 R6flYmhD
 cRdawYlr
 ```
 Attempting to login after a failed attempt will block me from trying for the next 20 minutes.
-While I could realistically wait between each login in this challenge, since there are only so many passwords, in a real password brute-forcing attack, iterating through millions of passwords is gonna take decades.
+While I could realistically wait between each login in this challenge (since there are only so many passwords), in a real password brute-forcing attack, iterating through millions of passwords is gonna take decades.

 ## Method: Bypassing rate limitation via IP rotation